monsoonmaelstrom/book2/book2.md

 We stare across the distance at one another for a few moments.
 The moon is at my back and ever so slightly lights his face, his eyes are lost in the shadows cast by his brow, but I do note a slight stubble covering his cheeks where I’ve always seen him clean-shaven before.

-“Hi, dad,” I say.
+“Hi, dad,” I greet.

 It’s difficult to tell in this light, but I think he flinches slightly, and I grin in response.
 Score one point for me.

-“So, are you going to let them go or what?”
-I ask him.
+“So, are you going to let them go, or what?”
+I ask.

-“You said you would trade,” he says in a low voice which still manages to carry to me.
+“You said you would trade,” he responds in a low voice which still manages to carry to me.

 I nod.
 “I did.
 We will.
 Let them out, and I’ll give you what you want.”

-“Give me what I want, and I’ll let them out,” he says, giving the obvious response.
+“Give me what I want, and I’ll let them out,” he counters with the obvious response.

 I shake my head.
 “Sorry.
 I can’t do that.
 Not until you let them out.
 See, right now things are skewed a little too far in your favor.
 There are four of you and only one of me.
 I’d prefer if our sides were a little more balanced before giving you what you want.
 Especially since I’m pretty sure you’re quite a bit more powerful than me.”
 I tack the last bit on just for good measure.
 You never know what casually stroking someone’s ego can do for you.